backdrop-contrib/getlocations/modules/getlocations_fields/README.txt

 Path: /getlocations_by_country/nn
 where nn is the country code

+Name: Getlocations search nearby
+Description: Provides a map and form using Google Autocomplete search
+Path: /getlocations_search_nearby
+The exposed form contains a Google Autocomplete textbox, Unit selector and Distance textbox.
+This form can be configured to appear with the page or in a block.

 All of the views may need to be limited to one or more content-types, depending on your use case.